Are you looking for an easy day trip from Munich or Nuremberg?

 Featuring a UNESCO-listed old town and brewing the smokiest beers on the planet, Bamberg is one of the best places to visit in Germany.
 Furthermore, it’s easy to visit Bamberg on a day trip from Nuremberg or Munich.

 Discover how to make the most of one day in Bamberg, the best places to see and how to get there.
+There’s also a map that you can use as a self-guided walking tour.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.